 This process took about a year, and occurred over dozens of late-night maintenance sessions.
 With the immediate stability issues resolved, we turned our focus on the more distant horizon, planning and implementing numerous changes—large and small—to eventually deliver the great availability our customers have come to depend on: averaging 99.95% availability in 2016, and 99.99% so far this year.

-We believe that statement, and we work hard every day to ensure our customers’ data is always secure.
+In his novel Catch-22, Joseph Heller states, “Just because you're paranoid doesn't mean they aren't after you.”
+We believe that statement, and we work hard every day to ensure that our customers’ data is always secure.
 Although we’ve had our PCI-DSS compliance certified for the 10th year in a row, we consider it a mere footnote in the ongoing battle to beat back an ever evolving threat environment.

 In all, we’re pretty proud of these accomplishments.
 But we’re never really satisfied.
 That’s why we’re now taking the bold step of moving our hosting operations from a small data center in southern California to the Google Cloud Platform.

 Volusion services on Google Cloud Platform will be faster, more secure, and more flexible than ever before.
 Right now our plan is to begin moving test stores next week, then we'll set the customer move schedule based on those learnings.
-We can’t wait to get there, and we’re confident our customers will be pleased with the results!
+We can’t wait to get there, and we’re confident our customers will be pleased with the results.